rdavtian/MLB-Player-Projections/README.md

 # MLB Player Projections
- Repo to build and store MLB player projection models for offense, defense, and pitching
+ Repo to build and store MLB player projection models for hitting and pitching